 The unreliable narrator

 A variation on all points of view is one of unreliable narrators.
-However, it is mostly used with the third person POV.

 The other defining feature is that the writer and narrator are not one and the same person, as is the case with limited POV.